 MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – ATTORNEY

 If you own an automobile in Minnesota, the law requires your insurance company to include coverage for medical expenses after a car accident.
 Unfortunately, this law does not apply to insurance for a motorcycle owner.
-Therefore, accident medical insurance coverage for the motorcycle owner is just optional and you have to request it if you want it.
+Therefore, accident medical insurance coverage for the motorcycle owner is just optional and you have to request it if you want your motorcycle insurance to pay medical bills for an accident.
 The insurance company is required to offer medical bills insurance for when you are on your motorcycle, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.

 Minn.Stat.
 Sec.
 65B.48 Subd.
 5. regarding motorcycle insurance coverage states: